zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-24-ENCORE-RNA-DNA-Extractions-2022-10-24.md

 ## Next steps

 Yay.
 Still not working!

+Some posibilities that are totally different approaches instead of tiny tweaks

-Next: I will try to bead-beat in lysis buffer instead of DNA/RNA shield.
-This might work???
+- bead-beat in lysis buffer instead of DNA/RNA shield

-Basing this off of the [Zymo Quick RNA protocol](https://files.zymoresearch.com/protocols/_r1054_r1055_quick-rna_miniprep_kit.pdf) (as opposed to the Quick DNA/RNA protocol) which suggests homogenizing tissue in Lysis buffer.
+  - Basing this off of the [Zymo Quick RNA protocol](https://files.zymoresearch.com/protocols/_r1054_r1055_quick-rna_miniprep_kit.pdf) (as opposed to the Quick DNA/RNA protocol) which suggests homogenizing tissue in Lysis buffer.
 I will take fragments out of the DNA/RNA shield, submerge in lysis buffer + beads, and then bead beat?
 Then will take 400 uL of the supernatant and skip the Pro K digestion.

-**Alternatively, I could also increase the amount of lysis buffer.
+- **Alternatively, I could also increase the amount of lysis buffer.
 Instead of 1:1, I could do add 500 ul to the 345 uL of sample + proK mixture.**
+- According to Kevin, 55ºC heating is not recommended by Zymo anymore, so I will no longer be trying to optimize that step.
+Kevin recommends optimizing the centrifugation after ProK digestion to remove symbiont cells.